 - 65% of parents consider purchasing new stationery an essential part of Back to School planning, but less than 1 in 4 (23%) look at signing up to a tutor

 It’s clear from these insights that although children can experience the benefit of personalisation in many aspects of their lives, it’s lacking when it comes to their learning.
-That’s why we’ve launched a campaign (including our very first tv ad) to draw attention to the benefits of personalisation when it comes to our children’s education.
+That’s why we’ve launched a campaign to draw attention to the benefits of personalisation when it comes to our children’s education including our very first tv ad: